philcryer/fak3r.com/drafts/defi-eth.md

 The DEfi project is a decentralized financial product, which is built on the blockchain.
 So while previous finance (such as CEfi) required the intervention of financial companies, decentralized finance is built on the blockchain and relies on contracts only; so it cannot be interfered with by human beings.
 It is truly fair, just and open!

+## How Coinbase makes it easy to earn yeield with DEfi

+A recent post on Coinbase covers [Coinbase makes it easy to earn yield with DeFi](https://blog.coinbase.com/coinbase-makes-it-easy-to-earn-yield-with-defi-bd38156e2715), which goes a long way to explore what we're doing here to earn daily yeilds from ETH mining in DEfi.

+The Coinbase Wallet is the largest and most secure virtual currency wallet in the US.
+Its DEfi liquidity mining program allows you to mine on it and get a certain amount of ETH per day.
+With 0.02 ETH in your wallet, you can turn on access to the mining pool's earnings.
+The money in the wallet does not need to be transferred to anyone or any platform, we can withdraw it freely at any time.
+The mining pool can automatically get ETH 4 times a day, we can enter the pool to withdraw the earnings to the wallet, the daily earnings are 1.6%-5.5% of the principal (but more on this below).
 # FAQ

 ## What is node mining?